momentohq/client-sdk-php/README.template.md

 {{ usageExampleCode }}
 ```

+For more details about `SimpleCacheClient` logging, please take a look at [README-logging.md](README-logging.md).

 ### Error Handling

 Errors that occur in calls to `SimpleCacheClient` methods are surfaced to developers as part of the return values of